None of the old rules still apply when the driest city in the US faces a catastrophic drought

-This story was originally published by The Guardian and is reproduced here as part of the Climate Desk collaboration.
+This story was originally published by the Guardian and is reproduced here as part of the Climate Desk collaboration.

 Investigator Perry Kaye jammed the brakes of his government-issued vehicle to survey the offense.
 “Uh oh this doesn’t look too good.
 Let’s take a peek,” he said, exiting the car to handle what has become one of the most existential violations in drought-stricken Las Vegas—a faulty sprinkler.